flxzt/rnote/README.md

 ## Pitfalls & Known Issues

-* The app does not work properly on X11 -
+### The app does not work properly on X11

-    X11 is unsupported: stylus and touch input support is known to be sometimes spotty, and upstream support (GTK4 UI toolkit and desktop environments) will decrease over time (from lower maintenance, depreciation to removal) so successfully fixing X11-related issues for users isn't feasible anymore.
+X11 is unsupported: stylus and touch input support is known to be sometimes spotty, and upstream support (GTK4 UI toolkit and desktop environments) will decrease over time (from lower maintenance, deprecation to removal) so successfully fixing X11-related issues for users isn't feasible anymore.

-* Drag & Drop not working -
+### Drag & Drop is not working

 Make sure Rnote has permissions to the locations you are dragging files from.
 Can be granted in Flatseal (a Flatpak permissions manager)

-* Odd location for current file -
+### Odd location for current file

-    When the directory displayed in the header title is something like `/run/user/1000/../`, rnote does not have permissions to access the directory.
+When the directory displayed in the header title is something like `/run/user/1000/../`, Rnote does not have permissions to access the directory.
 Again, granting them in Flatseal fixes this issue.

-* Stylus buttons move canvas / are not functional -
+### The stylus buttons or moving the canvas with a stylus do not work

 Make sure that `libinput` and `libwacom` are installed and loaded.

-* While hovering with the stylus, other input events are blocked in some regions of the screen -
+### Stylus buttons move canvas / are not functional

 Supposed to be palm rejection, but might be undesirable.
 If there is a left- / righthanded system tablet setting, make sure it is set correctly.
 Rnote can't disable this unfortunately. ( discussed in issue [#329](https://github.com/flxzt/rnote/issues/329) )

-* One of the stylus buttons shortcut mapping does not work as intended -
+### One of the stylus buttons shortcut mapping does not work as intended

 On some devices one stylus button is mapped to a dedicated "Eraser" mode (which is the back-side on other styli).
 The buttons in the shortcuts settings could then be inconsistent ( the secondary / upper button is actually the primary / lower button , or reverse ).
 To change the tool that is mapped to this "Eraser" mode, do the following:

-    * Hover over the canvas, and press and hold the button that is suspected to be mapped to the "Eraser" mode
+- Hover over the canvas, and press and hold the button that is suspected to be mapped to the "Eraser" mode
-    * Switch to the desired pen style while keeping the button pressed
+- Switch to the desired pen style while keeping the button pressed
-    * When releasing the pressed button, it should switch back to the previous pen style
+- When releasing the pressed button, it should switch back to the previous pen style
-    * The pen style in the "Eraser" mode should now be remembered
+- The pen style in the "Eraser" mode should now be remembered

 ## Translations